-The Southwestern Athletic Conference (SWAC) has announced their 2022 football TV schedule on the HBCU Go, which features 11 games set for broadcast.
+The Southwestern Athletic Conference (SWAC) has announced their 2022 football TV schedule on HBCU Go, which features 11 games set for broadcast.

 HBCU Go is a free-streaming digital platform from Byron Allen’s Allen Media Group (AMG), the leading provider for the nation’s 107 Historically Black Colleges and Universities (HBCUs).
 In addition to streaming, HBCO Go has also announced nationwide clearance as part of a new carriage agreement with CBS owned-and-operated stations.